- 2 Bedrooms

 - Check in & Check Out Key Exchange

-Make sure you understand the cancellation policy before booking.
-You'll probably be offered trip insurance.
-Trip insurance defends the renter against emergency situations and weather events, It gives reassurance should catastrophe strike.
+Cancellation policies vary for each rental.
+Many rental agreements include an option for trip insurance.
+Trip insurance safeguards the renter against emergency situations and weather events, It gives reassurance should catastrophe strike.

-Put the property manager's contact info into your cell phone and wallet for convenient access to answers during your stay.
+Put the rental manager's contact info into your cell phone and wallet for quick access to answers during your visit.

 During your Stay

-- Make sure to protect the rental owner (and your things!) by keeping the home locked up when you are away, just like you would at home.
+- Enjoy your stay!
+Make sure to protect the owner (and your things!) by keeping the rental home secured when you are away, just like you would in your own home.

-- Once your things are all out, do a walk-through of the rental home to make sure no property damage occurred in the course of your remain.
-We recommend walking through with the rental manager whenever you can (often this isn't possible)..
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- Once everything is out, begin a walk-through of the rental home to make sure that no property damage occurred in the course of your remain.
+If at all possible, do this walk-out review with the property manager present.
+If the property owner is not available, ensure that you take photos of the property to record its condition.

 - Coligny Park - 2.4 miles